Extinguishing Hope

 16 Nov → 18 Jan 2025

-West Space is proud to present the first major solo presentation by Akil Ahamat, as part of our 2024 Commission series.
+West Space is proud to present the debut solo presentation by Akil Ahamat as part of our 2024 Commission series.

 Combining sound production, literary studies, media theory and filmmaking, Extinguishing Hope articulates the aesthetics and psychosocial affect of always and ever-unfolding disaster.
-The work draws from big and small screen cinematic languages to produce a non-narrative atmosphere Akil describes as ‘slow cinema for short attention spans.’
+Curated by Sebastian Henry-Jones, the work draws from big and small screen cinematic languages to produce a non-narrative atmosphere Akil describes as ‘slow cinema for short attention spans.’

 Built in a games engine, within the world of Extinguishing Hope darkness is a motif representing our age of hyper-rationality, producing an excess of truth that is impossible to make sense of.
 Through hidden looping techniques that resemble the mechanics of social media platforms, the recursive gamespace inhabited by Akil and the snail becomes a site to consider the formation of our subjectivities under these conditions.
 How are our desires, imaginations and experiences shaped by crisis, as it is mediated through our information-saturated reality?